Anza-Borrego Desert: Wind Caves - Gypsum Peak

-The terrain varies from faint trail to slippery rocky.
+The terrain varies from a faint trail to slippery rocky.

-Eventually reaching on of the may road, follow the old washed out road up for a while, at some point the road vanishes, head cross country towards the peak.
+Eventually reaching one of the many roads, follow the old washed out road up for a while, at some point the road vanishes, head cross country towards the peak.

 Notice the Pygmy cedar "forest" on this barren ground, about the only thing that likes to grow out here.